 To understand this we need to understand that your gamer is created in the likeness of a creative, loving, communal God and that your gamer has a purpose on this earth that they are called to accomplish.

 Then God said, “Let us make [men and woman] in our image, after our likeness.”
 (Genesis 1:26)

-Your gamer, each of us, was created in the likeness of a great God who is community, who is love, and who out of that created us to be like Him.
-We’re not created to be God, we’re created as reflections of Him, as images of Him.
-We’re created to enact, create, love, and care for this world.
-Yet we’ve found that this world isn’t perfect: We’ve screwed it up and we are all too aware of the suffering that exists.
+Your gamer, each of us, is created in the likeness of a great God who is community, who is love, and who out of that created us to be like Him.
+When we replace God with other stuff, addictions show up.

 Genesis 2 recounts the first time people decided to trust themselves instead of God.
 Adam and Even had a perfect life, but they wanted to have control.
 They ate the fruit, removed themselves from God’s blessings, and God immediately put in place a rescue plan.
 But the consequences?
 Sin.
 Death.
 Addiction.